My buddy Stan stopped by for breakfast after a night of drinking at The Pit.

 I kept it to remind myself of what I had missed.
 I missed her brilliant green eyes.
 I missed her fiery red hair and even her volcanic temper.

 I don’t know exactly why she left me.
 Someone said it was because of a fling she had with someone else.

 Whoever that was, I owe him my thanks.

-Still… I think about it now and then, especially when I catch a glimpse of that toaster.
-It just sits there on my counter like a little time-machine, a witness to all my days, a thing that moves me back and forth from past to present and reminds me – that of all the things that might have been… I have the best.
+Still… I think about it now and then, especially after catching a glimpse of that toaster.
+It just sits there on my counter as a witness to my days, serving as a little time-machine that moves me back and forth from the past to present and reminds me that of all the things that might have been – I have the best.

 “You got any jam?” he asked.

 “I do,” I told him, “I have grape and raspberry and oh yeah, I always keep a jar of apricot jam handy… just for you.”